AppFair/appfair.github.io/index.md

 ### Fairground + App Store Tandem

 A Fairground works in concert with an App Store.
-It has the capacity to distribute apps both directly to users (via apps that are compliant with the AppIndex JSON format, such as App Fair.app), as well as through a centralized vendor storefront such as the App Store (by mediating the submission and management of apps through the Fairgrounds organization).
+It has the capacity to distribute apps both directly to users (via apps that are compliant with the AppIndex JSON format, such as App Fair.app), as well as through a centralized vendor storefront such as the App Store (by mediating the submission and management of apps through a Fairground organization).

 ```mermaid